Alaska Fjords: 5 Majestic Fjords to See on an Alaska Cruise

 A fjord—say it like “fyord”—is a narrow strip of the sea surrounded by high cliffs formed over centuries by the movement of glaciers.
-The word itself comes from the ancient Norse language and probably evokes thoughts of Norway, where some of the world’s most famous fjords are located.
-But you can also see them in Chile, Greenland, and yes, Alaska.
+The word itself comes from the ancient Norse language and evokes thoughts of Norway’s famous fjords.
+But you can also find fjords in Chile, Greenland and yes, Alaska.

-Most of Alaska’s fjords aren’t accessible by road, which means a cruise is the best way to appreciate these awe-inspiring valleys that are sometimes deeper than the ocean surrounding them.
-Here are five of our favorites that every traveler should make a point to see:
+Most of Alaska’s fjords aren’t accessible by road, which means a cruise is the best way to appreciate these awe-inspiring valleys carved by glaciers and surrounded by towering cliffs.

 Misty Fjords

-Even the build-up of fog, can’t stop travelers from seeing the steep walls and stunning views of the Misty Fjords.
-With sea cliffs that rise up to 3,000 feet out of the ocean, passengers get to experience plenty of waterfalls splashing over the bluffs as swollen rivers empty in the fjord.
-Part of the Inside Passage—a common route for our Alaska cruises—the Misty Fjords National Monument is located east of Ketchikan and is part of the Tongass National Forest.
-Tongass is the largest temperate rainforest in the world, and provides copious chances for sighting wildlife including brown and black bears, moose, wolves and wolverines!
+Part of the Inside Passage—a common route for our Alaska cruises—the Misty Fjords National Monument is east of Ketchikan and part of the Tongass National Forest.
+Tongass is the largest temperate rainforest in the world and teeming with wildlife.
+Watch for brown and black bears, moose, wolves and wolverines!

 Tracy Arm Fjord

-But it isn’t until travelers reach the end of this narrow fjord that they get to witness the best it has to offer.
-That distinction belongs to the Sawyer Glaciers.
-Once about every hour, travelers lucky enough to visit watch in awe as the glaciers “calve”.
-Chunks of ice break off of the iceberg and come crashing into the icy waters below.
+But it isn’t until travelers reach the end of this narrow fjord that they get to witness the best it has to offer: Sawyer Glaciers.
+Every couple of hours, travelers lucky enough to visit watch in awe as the glaciers “calve.”
+Chunks of ice break off the iceberg and crash into the icy waters below.

 Lynn Canal